codica2/script-best-practices/README.md

   }
   ```

-  * It should always return 0 on success or different value in other case, it would be great if you can handle those
+  * It should always return 0 in case of a success and another value otherwise.
+It would be great if you can handle those

-  * If your script require user input, use prompts
+  * If your script requires user input, use prompts

     ```bash
     printf "Input email: "